Lihat Artikel Lainnya

 However, an expanded definition can also include materials essential to the production process but not necessarily part of the final product reaching customers.

 Accurate record-keeping of these inventory items is essential for manufacturers to maintain sufficient stock for production needs and order fulfillment.
+Hence, modern and advanced tools, such as manufacturing ERP software, are widely used by the factories, as it can keep track on inventory easily.

 Types of Manufacturing Inventory